-Dr. Haldeman received his Doctorate in Counseling Psychology from the University of Washington in 1983, and started full-time independent practice in Seattle in 1984.
-He found early on that the profession was so diverse, and the lesbian and gay database in psychology so new, that his own clinical and research interests in sexual orientation enabled him to make a contribution to the mental health needs of lesbian and gay people, as well as educating a dominant culture in dire need of accurate information about sexual orientation and gender identity.
+Dr. Haldeman received his doctorate in Counseling Psychology from the University of Washington in 1983, and started full-time independent practice in Seattle in 1984.
+He found early on that the profession was so diverse, and the lesbian and gay database in psychology so new, that his own clinical and research interests in sexual orientation enabled him to make a contribution to the mental health needs of lesbian and gay people, as well as educating a dominant culture in need of accurate information about sexual orientation and gender identity.

 Dr. Haldeman maintained a full-time practice in the Pike Place Market neighborhood of Seattle for 30 years, with a special focus on the GLBT (Gay, Lesbian, Bisexual and Transgender) Community.
-At present, he is Chair of the Doctoral Program in Clinical Psychology at John F. Kennedy University in Pleasant Hill, California.
-He also specializes in relationship counseling with both heterosexual and gay/lesbian couples and families, and lectures all over the world on the ethical and competent treatment of marginalized groups, and the relationship between culture and mental health.
+For twenty years, he was affiliated with the University of Washington's Psychology Department as a clinical faculty member, and conducted psychological evaluations of pilots and air traffic controllers for the Federal Aviation Administration.
+At present, he is Chair of the Doctoral Program in Clinical Psychology at John F. Kennedy University in Pleasant Hill, California, where he is also a professor of Assessment.
+He specializes in relationship counseling with both heterosexual and gay/lesbian couples and families, and lectures all over the world on the ethical and competent treatment of marginalized groups, and the relationship between culture and mental health.

 He is active in the American Psychological Association (APA), and has served in a number of positions in APA governance, including the Association's Board of Directors.
-Haldeman has also served on the APA's Ethics Committee, the Committee on Lesbian, Gay and Bisexual Concerns, and the Board for the Advancement of Psychology in the Public Interest (BAPPI).
-He is presently a member of the Association's Policy and Planning Board, as well as its Council of Representatives.
-He has also been a member of the Washington State Psychological Association (WSPA) since 1984, and the California Psychological Association since 2007.
-For twenty years, he has been affiliated with the University of Washington's Psychology Department as a clinical faculty member, and evaluates pilots and air traffic controllers for the Federal Aviation Administration.
+Haldeman has also served on the APA's Ethics Committee, the Committee on Lesbian, Gay and Bisexual Concerns, the Board for the Advancement of Psychology in the Public Interest (BAPPI), and the Policy and Planning Board.
+He served for 17 years on its Council of Representatives and the Council Leadership Team, of which he was Chair in 2016.
+He has been a member of the Washington State Psychological Association (WSPA) since 1984, and the California Psychological Association since 2007.
+In 2017, he served CPA as its President.
+Currently, Haldeman is Chair of the Board for the American Insurance Trust.